TechOptionsBD/vizsciflow/README.md

 # vizsciflow
-VizSciFlow is a scientific workflow management system.
+BioSocSys is a scientific workflow management system.
 It provides a domain-specific language (DSL) for specifying the workflow model.
 Developers need Linux or WSL 2 on Windows to setup the development system locally.

 *******
 quick install: